 Oswald West State Park has everything that you could want in a beach wedding.
 It is only 10 miles south of Cannon Beach.
 It has views of the beach, waterfalls, and even mountain views.
 There are a couple of places in this park that you may want to have your wedding in, but my pick would be Devil’s Cauldron.
 It is an overlook that has the most magnificent views of the water and coastline.

 Ecola State Park

 Like Oswald West State Park and Hug Point, Ecola State Park is only a few miles away from Cannon Beach and is home to the historic Tillamook Rock Lighthouse.
 Not only does Ecola State Park have picturesque views, but it also has multiple hiking trails and picnic areas where you can soak in the joy of your wedding day.

 Chapman Point is in the northern part of Cannon Beach and has captivating views of the ocean.
 You’ll find Chapman Point in John Yeon State Natural Site.
 If you go to Chapman Point at low tide, we may even be able to access the coves for some very unique beach wedding photos.

 Hug Point State Recreation Site

 Hug Point is only a few minutes away from Cannon Beach.
 Hug Point has gorgeous waterfalls, trails, and hilly forests.
-Fun fact: Hug Point was named so because you had to “hug” the point to move around it without getting wet.
-So I'll make sure to get a picture of you and your partner “hugging” this beautiful landmark!
+Fun fact: Hug Point was named so because depending on the tides, you had to “hug” the point to move around it without getting wet.
+So I’ll make sure to get a picture of you and your partner “hugging” this beautiful landmark!

 These are the most scenic places to get married in Cannon Beach.
 If you’re looking for more traditional wedding venues, Cannon Beach has those as well!